tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Ambidexterity

-_Recharge 11+:_ When you roll a natural 16+ with your first melee attack during your turn while wielding a weapon in your off-hand, make a melee attack with the weapon in your off-hand as a free action, using +10 as your attack bonus (champion: +15; epic: +20).
+_Recharge 11+:_ When you roll a natural 16+ with your first melee attack during your turn while wielding a weapon in your off-hand, make a melee attack with the weapon in your off-hand as a free action, using +10 as your attack bonus, +15 at champion tier, and +20 at epic tier.

 **Quirk:** Writes with both hands at the same time on different parts of the page.
 It freaks people out.